Scottish COVID-19 inquiry Impact hearing |Health and social care|19 April 2024 (afternoon session)

 No indemnity

-Here Mr Macaskill reveals that care homes were offered no indemnity unlike the NHS.
+Care homes offered no indemnity unlike the NHS.

-Even by the Spring of 2022 85% of insurers would still not insure a home.
+Even by Spring 2022 85% of insurers would still not insure a care home.

-'That they should not admit somebody who was COVID positive otherwise they wouldn’t get insurance’
+‘‘A provider was informed by their insurance organisation that they should not admit somebody (to hospital) who was COVID positive otherwise they wouldn’t get insurance.’’

 End